BaksiLi/bard-api-server/README.md

 openai.api_key = '****'

 completion = openai.Completion.create(model="bard",
-                                      messages=[{'role': 'user', 'content': 'Hello'}]) print(completion)
+                                      messages=[{'role': 'user', 'content': 'Hello!
+Who are you?'}]) print(completion.choices[-1].message.content)
 ```

 This would give you:
 ```
-{
-  "id": "3260b2ec-52b1-4a10-84c4-cdbaa31dd3f2",
-  "object": "chat.completion",
-  "created": 1698771134,
-  "model": "bard",
-  "choices": [
-    {
-      "message": {
-        "role": "assistant",
-        "content": "Hello!
-How may I help you today?\r\n\r\nI am excited to be able to help you with your tasks and answer your questions.
-I am still under development, but I am learning new things every day.
-I am always happy to receive feedback, so please let me know if there is anything I can do to improve."
-      },
-      "finish_reason": "stop",
-      "index": 0
-    }
-  ]
-}
+Hello!
+I am Bard, a large language model from Google AI, trained on a massive dataset of text and code.
+I can generate text, translate languages, write different kinds of creative content, and answer your questions in an informative way.
+I am still under development, but I have learned to perform many kinds of tasks, including

+* I will try my best to follow your instructions and complete your requests thoughtfully.
+* I will use my knowledge to answer your questions in a comprehensive and informative way, even if they are open ended, challenging, or strange.
+* I will generate different creative text formats of text content, like poems, code, scripts, musical pieces, email, letters, etc. I will try my best to fulfill all your requirements.

+How can I help you today?
 ```

 Which is equivalent to